devalx/docker-teamspeak3/README.md

 sudo docker logs TS3

-you can also specify the container id instead of TS3. this is helpful if you started/stopped several containers with TS3 as name because it then display all logs. (not sure)
+you can also specify the container id instead of TS3.

 TODO saving data through links neceassry?